Information For Health Professionals

 Snus is assumed to have been banned in the EU because of the impact a safe form of tobacco use has on the income of the pharmaceutical industry, since the consumption of Snus is proven to have no significant health implications.
 Pharma loses in two ways:

 - Sales of NRTs and other quit-smoking drugs are hit very hard indeed.
-This is a billion-dollar market globally and one that pharma will fight hard to protect.
+This is a $4billion global market and one that pharma will fight hard to protect.

-- Sales of chemotherapy drugs, COPD drugs, cardiac drugs, vascular drugs and other therapies for sick and dying smokers are believed to value as much as 100 times the NRT market (somewhere between $50bn and $100bn annually).
+- Sales of chemotherapy drugs, COPD drugs, cardiac drugs, vascular drugs and other therapies for sick and dying smokers are believed to value as much as 25 times the NRT market (somewhere around $100bn annually).
 Obviously, if the smoking death rate falls by 50%, the sales of these drugs are likely to fall in parallel.

 This is the most serious threat to pharmaceutical industry income that has ever been seen, and they have fought very hard to oppose e-cigarettes, even obtaining bans in some countries despite there not being a shred of evidence that e-cigarettes pose any risk.

 PG research stretches back to the 1940s, and no person has ever died from its use.
 It is the main excipient in some nebulisers given to lung transplant patients, and is regarded as inert.
 Note that it is also used as the diluent in injectable medicines that are immiscible, such as diazepam, and is therefore approved for direct injection into the bloodstream.
+It is the main ingredient in theatrical/disco fog and is approved under all employment law for long-term high-volume inhalation by employees.
 Here are around 40 references:

 The relevant characteristics of PG are: